 My venture continued.
-The final touches of “Right-Brain Marketing” took me to an extraordinary connection – The Journey of my soul.
-My conversations with Tu Nokwe sparkled the final touches on “Right-Brain Marketing” in the Light of Africa
+The final touches took an extraordinary connection – The Journey of my soul.
+My conversations with Tu Nokwe sparkled the final touches of #CreatepreneurAfrica.

 We explore her breathtaking lifestyle, delving into the roots of soul inspiration as we explore her pathways, sharing her journey of self-discovery on a road of survival.

 Tu Nokwe,tell us what drives you?
 What is your true passion in life?

 My passion.My passion.Where do I start?
 We could end up with episodes of my true passions as they flow into so many channels.
 Well as you know, my outlet of expression is the creation of sounds and soothing soul rhythms, pulsating heartbeats in blissful melodies.

 “I am creative, I am physical, and I am mental.
 I am emotional, but most of all I am a spiritual being having a human experience.
 That is just the beginning of the “Journey of My Soul”